chmouel/mounch/README.md

     `~/.local/share/icons/hicolor/scalable/apps/`

-* you can add some condition too with the keyboard if, it must return a python boolean, ie:
+* and if you like you can add some condition too with the `if` keyword, it must return a python boolean, ie:

 ```yaml